GoSkip/Android-Coding-Challenge/README.md

 2. View their search results in a list
 3. View the individual details of each product returned in the search result

-The first screen should display an input field that allows users to search for products (for example, “laptop”, “Cell Phone”, “Stainless Steel Ovens”, etc) and, upon executing a search, should display the results in a list.
+The first screen should display an input field that allows users to search for products (for example, “laptop”, “Cell Phone”, “Stainless Steel Ovens”, etc).
+Upon executing a search, the next screen should display the results in a list.
 Clicking an item in the list should launch a details screen.
 The details screen should show the product's image and provide more details about the product.

 ### Requirements